Did you miss 'Europe, let's cooperate!' or parts of it last week? Catch up with session videos and materials - all available on the event website.

 Interreg Europe helps regional and local governments across Europe to develop and deliver better policy.
-By creating an environment and opportunities for sharing solutions, we aim to ensure that government investment, innovation and implementation efforts all lead to integrated and sustainable impact for people and place.
+We create an environment and opportunities for sharing solutions and policy learning.
+We aim to make sure that government investment, innovation and implementation efforts all lead to integrated and sustainable impact for people and place.

 We know that better performance leads to better results.
 By building on its forerunner, INTERREG IVC (2007-2013), Interreg Europe aims to get maximum return from the EUR 359 million financed by the European Regional Development Fund (ERDF) for 2014-2020.
 This time round, it’s still about doing good, but doing it better!